clbwhazzup/GrowOpSim/README.md

     * Store to buy stuff to grow with
     * Inventory to store stuff bought from store and fully cured plants
     * Menu Creator to set up the menu of available items
+  * Can place plant inside computer for storage and selling
+    * Plant has function to calculate quality and weight
+      * Calculates weight based on formula W = (2.070114 * 1.001504 ^ L) - (0.008(T-L)), where W is the weight, L is the Growth Level, and T is the growth time
+      * Calulates quality depending on how far off dry and cure were
+        * Quality consideration for difference of growth time and growth level occurs in pot bp when harvested
 * Inventory system
   * Scrollable hotbar based with inventory/storage ~~actor placed in world~~ menu inside computer
 * Store